Pclackler/flat_map/README.md

  In latency sensitive(or highly deterministic) systems, microseconds can be the difference between a positive or negative outcome.
  If you are designing for that it can be very difficult to identify sources of large tail latencies once systems become complex.

- I made this so I can assemble programs quickly with a bit more peace of mind, kwoning the outcome is not notably affected by structural flaws in the containers I'm using.
+ I made this so I can assemble programs quickly with a bit more peace of mind, knowing the outcome is not notably affected by structural flaws in the containers I'm using.

 ## Key Features